FdI96/HTML-CSS-CapstoneProject/README.md

 # Getting started :

 I'm very excited to say that this is my first CapStone project for Microverse, about HTML and CSS.
 To be honest I really enjoyed working on this project.
-I used all of my knowledge from the past weeks to make this since semantics tags to pseudo-selectors, gradients, responsive tecnhique, linking different pages and work by myself!
+I used all of my knowledge from the past weeks to make this since semantics tags to pseudo-selectors, gradients, responsive tecnhique, flexbox, grid, bootstrap, linking different pages and work by myself!

 ![screenshot](images/mainscreenshot.png)
 ![screenshot](images/searchpage.png)